Sabina Shikhlinskaya

+Sabina Shikhlinskaya (Səbinə Şixlinskaya), born April 26, 1962, in Baku, is an Azerbaijani artist and state-funded curator.
+She works in painting, video, and photography.

 Life and career

-Sabina Shikhlinskaya was born April 26, 1962 in Baku, Azerbaijan, where she lives and works.
-She is a member of Azerbaijan Artists Union since 1988, has a title of Honored Artist of Azerbaijan Republic, a member of CIMAM / International Committee for Museums and Collections of Modern Art from 2009.
+Sabina Shikhlinskaya was born April 26, 1962, in Baku, Azerbaijan, where she lives and works.
+She has been a member of the Azerbaijan Artists Union since 1988, has a title of Honored Artist of the Azerbaijan Republic, a member of CIMAM / International Committee for Museums and Collections of Modern Art since 2009.
 Educated in Vera Mukhina Institute of Arts, St. Petersburg, Russia (1981–1983), in Azerbaijan State University of Culture and Arts (1983–1988).
 In 1983 she started to participate in art exhibitions in Azerbaijan and abroad.
-In 1996 under the leadership of Shikhlinskaya the independent Art Group "Labyrinth" was founded.
-In the period 1999–2005 with participation of "Labyrinth" group she started a number of land art projects in Azerbaijan.
+In 1996, under the leadership of Shikhlinskaya the independent Art Group "Labyrinth" was founded.
+In the period 1999–2005, with the participation of the "Labyrinth" group, she started a number of land art projects in Azerbaijan.

-Since 1993 Sabina Shikhlinskaya has curated more than 50 exhibitions and projects in both Azerbaijani and international venues.
-Beginning from 2006, she began to participate in art residences and forums all over the world, being intensively involved in the development of "art mobility" international movement.
+Since 1993, Sabina Shikhlinskaya has curated more than 50 exhibitions and projects in both Azerbaijani and international venues.
+Beginning in 2006, she began to participate in art residencies and forums all over the world, being intensively involved in the development of the "art mobility" international movement.

 Art work

-Sabina Shikhlinskaya, from 1977 to 1981 studied painting at the Azimzadeh State College of Fine Arts in Baku.
-After graduating, she enrolled in the Mukhina Institute of Fine Arts in St. Petersburg where she continued her studies of monumental (large format) painting.
+Sabina Shikhlinskaya, from 1977 to 1981, studied painting at the Azimzadeh State College of Fine Arts in Baku.
+After graduating, she enrolled in the Mukhina Institute of Fine Arts in St. Petersburg, where she continued her studies of monumental (large format) painting.
 However, Shikhlinskaya abandoned her diploma work in 1983 due to her disagreement with the normative and propagandistic Soviet style, returning to Baku to study easel painting at the Azerbaijan State University of Arts.
-In 1988, Sabina's diploma work on the theme of the pagan holiday "Novruz Bayram" (holiday of spring) – with nude symbolic figures – was never shown as it blatantly challenged Soviet ideology.
+In 1988, Sabina's diploma work on the theme of the pagan holiday "Novruz Bayram" (holiday of spring)—with nude symbolic figures—was never shown, as it blatantly challenged Soviet ideology.
 However, Sabina continued to paint on the theme of Novruz and subsequently two of these were purchased by the Tretyakov Gallery in Moscow as part of their modern art collection from Azerbaijan.

-In the early 1990s, with the parting of the iron curtain, Shikhlinskaya was exhibited at the Galerie L'Orangeraie (Saint-Paul-de-Vence, France), which purchased her work on the theme of Nicolae Ceaușescu's death.
+In the early 1990s, with the parting of the Iron Curtain, Shikhlinskaya was exhibited at the Galerie L'Orangeraie (Saint-Paul-de-Vence, France), which purchased her work on the theme of Nicolae Ceaușescu's death.
 Later in the 1990s, Sabina switched from painting to drawing, where she wove literary texts into graphic forms and images.
-In parallel, she began to experiment with land art, installation and video.
+In parallel, she began to experiment with land art, installation, and video.
 After her first attempt in 1996, where Sabina Shikhlinskaya and a group of Azerbaijani artists installed a labyrinth in the gallery space, she fully transitioned from traditional painting to contemporary art.